zdenham/redis-ipfs/readme.md

 ...

-// you need a one time wallet signature to
+// you need a one-time wallet signature to
 // prove identity for encryption and decryption await rip.signMessageForEncryption()